Why I care about your stress

 A dual career

 Alongside my day job (in a marketing position at the time), I spent my evenings studying for a Level 3 diploma in body massage.
-To this day, I have maintained my professional development in this area and am a Member of the Federation of Holistic Therapists (MFHT).
+To this day, I have maintained my professional development in this area.
 My knowledge of anatomy and physiology has grown, and is always developing.
 Most importantly, I have gained an enhanced appreciation of the direct impact our minds have over our bodies.

 Ironically, what followed was a divorce between my own mind and body.